-Required for Position: Chief Engineer license.
-(Your application will not be considered without this requirement)
+Highly Recommended for Position: Chief Engineer license.
+(Your application may not be considered without this requirement)

 Chief engineers direct, oversee, operate, maintain and repair the vessel’s operating systems: diesel engines, generators, refrigeration, electrical and hydraulic equipment, water making and sanitary equipment, deck machinery, factory equipment, pumps, cooling and conveyor systems.
 Chief engineers maintain all engine room and other logs as required by the company or other agencies.
 Chief engineers are also responsible for fueling the vessel and transferring fuel onboard.

 Chief Engineers work 16 hours hours per day, 7 days per week.
 Work hours may be extended as necessary which may result in uneven shifts and sleep patterns.

 While performing the duties of this job, chief engineers are regularly exposed to moving machinery, high noise levels, vibration and risk of electrical shock.
 Chief engineers may also be exposed to high, precarious places and wet, humid and freezing conditions, outdoor weather conditions, trawl gear and various species of fish.
 Chief engineers work onboard a vessel in the ocean which by nature produces varying degrees of motion onboard.

 Storm weather clothing, gloves, hardhat, safety goggles and noise suppression devices.
 Also used as required: SCBA, fire extinguishing gear, life preserver, survival suit, skiff, life rafts, mustang suit/jacket, rain gear, rubber boots.

 Materials, Tools, Equipment and Work Aids: